Effective January 1, 2016, all electricity users with a residential‑rate class account will be exempt from the Debt Retirement Charge (DRC).

 The Debt Retirement Charge (DRC) is provided for under the Electricity Act, 1998, and is payable to the Ontario Electricity Financial Corporation (OEFC) on electricity consumed in Ontario.
-An overview of the DRC is available in our Guide 101 - General Information.
+An overview of the DRC is available in our Guide 101 - Debt Retirement Charge - General Information.

-When the former Ontario Hydro was restructured on April 1, 1999, OEFC was established with the mandate to manage and retire the former Ontario Hydro's debt and certain other liabilities, totalling $38.1 billion.
+When the former Ontario Hydro was restructured on April 1, 1999, the OEFC was established with the mandate to manage and retire the former Ontario Hydro's debt and certain other liabilities, totalling $38.1 billion.
 The $38.1 billion was accumulated to build Ontario's electricity generation and transmission infrastructure that consumers are and have been using.

 As required under the Electricity Act, 1998, the Minister of Finance annually determines the remaining amount of residual stranded debt.
-You can find information on the status of the residual stranded debt online in the Ontario Economic Outlook and Fiscal Review and on the ODFC website.
+Information on the status of the residual stranded debt is available online on the OEFC's website.